kyma-project/hydroform/function/examples/README.md

 ## Callbacks

-Callbacks are optional functions provided by function API user to be executed before and/or after each operation.
-User may chain callbacks by providing multiple functions.
+Callbacks are optional Functions that you can provide to execute them before and/or after each operation.
+You can chain callbacks by providing multiple Functions.

 Examples: